Ramkumar175/annotell-python/annotell-input-api/README.md

 All notable changes to this project will be documented in this file.

 ## [1.0.4] - TBD
+### Added
+- Added support for providing metadata in the form of a flat KV-pair both on an input-level for all input types, as well as on a frame-level for all sequential input types.

 ### Changed
 - Made SensorSpecification Optional for all input types